NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_Incidence_BA_ABA_matrices.md

 # data: Incidence Matrix
 incidence_matrix.data

-# lookup: dictionary linking the branche names and bus numbers with the row
+# lookup: dictionary linking the branches names and bus numbers with the row
 # and column numbers, respectively.
 incidence_matrix.axes

 # ref_bus_positions: set containing the positions of the reference buses.
 # this represents the positions where to add the column of zeros.
 Please refer to the
-# exaple in the BA matrix for more details.
+# example in the BA matrix for more details.
 incidence_matrix.ref_bus_positions
 ```